ROBelgium/MSNoise/doc/releasenotes/msnoise-1.5.rst

 * Bugfix: Set debug-mode to False to increase performance and remove the risk of Werkzeug failing.

-* Feature: Calling admin/data_availability.png should serve the image directy
+* Feature: Calling admin/data_availability.png should serve the image directly
 * Feature: It's now possible to "Brand" MSNoise:
   The name and the logo of the page can be overriden by setting an environment variable with a name and the HTML tag of the logo image: